Music and Destiny

 And go round and round and round, in the circle game.

-Round and round in the circle game we thrive, all that has happened and all that will be, already set in stone, and we are mere puppets playing out a fully plotted scene.
+Round and round in the circle game we strive and thrive, all that has happened and all that will be already woven and set in stone while many are just playing out fully plotted scenes.

 In their 1986 song ‘Life’s What You Make it’ from the album ‘The Colour of Spring’ the group reiterates the growingly popular, roll up your sleeves, take on life and retrieve from it what it owes you notion – because after all, life’s what you make of it.